 Human Resources Degrees and Certifications: What You'll Study in an HR Program

 Human resources is a broad field that offers employment opportunities no matter what degree level you attain.

 From associate’s degrees to master’s and MBA degrees in HR, the field is rife with possibility, and there are even a number of professional certifications to help you progress in your career.
-In fact, Forbes considered HR Management the 6th best job in their 2017 poll of Best Jobs to Apply for in 2017.
+In fact, U.S. News and World Report included HR Specialist as one of their top 100 careers in their Best Jobs in 2018.
 Read on to learn more about human resources degrees and how they can further your career in human resources.

 What degree levels are available?

 Associate's Degree Programs

 Graduates with an associate’s degree in human resources management qualify for entry-level positions, such as basic human resources generalists.
 HR associate’s degree holders often also enter into specialized HR roles in private, public and nonprofit organizations; human resource clerks, HR assistants and assistant recruiters are some of the most popular jobs.
 Others work as training and development coordinators, payroll assistants and compensation or benefits specialists.

 Bachelor's Degree Programs

 A human resource management bachelor’s degree equips you with the necessary tools to enter an HR career in a variety of business settings.

 Programs typically include a comprehensive overview of human resources principles and practices, business and technology training, and communication courses.

 Students can expect a human resources bachelor's program to include core business training in areas, such as accounting, finance, information technology, and marketing.
 Additionally, most programs require an array of general education courses to meet various general studies distributions and also allow room for electives.

 As an example of a typical course load, University of Phoenix offers the following program of 120 credit hours of undergraduate courses for Bachelor of Science in Business with a concentration in Human Resources: